Magento, Shopify, Amazon with best

 The concept followed here is FEFO, that is the products with early expiration will be sold first.
 It is useful for food & pharma companies dealing with the products having a strict shelf life.
 So to stay stocked up with fresh products in your inventory, EasyEcom helps you keep a track of products nearing their expiry dates.
 By updating expiry dates during the inwarding process, the system allows you to apply FEFO on these products.

-8. Shows suggested quantities to purchase
+8. Shows suggested quantities to Manage Purchase

 With not being aware of quantities to purchase for future sale, the inventory forecasting feature with EasyEcom will suggest you the quantities you should purchase based on your past sale.